US inflation eased in August. But America's not out of the woods yet - KESQ

 Inflation took a breather in August, coming down from a 13-year high.
 Still, price increases remain uncomfortably high compared to before the pandemic.

-Consumer prices rose 5.3% in the year ended in August, slightly less than the 5.4% increase in June and July, the Bureau of Labor Statistics said Tuesday.
+Consumer prices rose 5.3% in the year ended in August, slightly below the 5.4% increase in June and July, the Bureau of Labor Statistics said Tuesday.
 Stripping out more volatile items like food and energy, prices rose by 4%, also a smaller increase than in July.

 For the month of August alone, consumer prices rose 0.3% adjusted for seasonal swings.
 It was the second straight month in which the inflation rate fell slightly.
 Without food and energy, prices rose 0.1% for the month, the smallest increase since February.

+Prices rose across the board last month with only a few exceptions.
+That said, inflation in many product categories rose at a slower pace than in July.

+This was also true for food prices, which increased 0.4% in August — their slowest increase since May — and 3% for the year-over-year period.
+Most of the major grocery store food price indexes rose over the past 12 months, with beef prices climbing the the highest at 12.2%.
+The price index for meats, poultry, fish and eggs increased 8%.

-Prices for airline tickets and car insurance declined in August.
-And used car prices in August declined for the first time since February.
+Meanwhile, prices for airline tickets fell dramatically by 9.1%, and car insurance costs also declined in August.
+Used car prices in August dropped for the first time since February.
+Even so, they’re still up a whopping 31.9% over the past 12 months.

-Over the past 12 months, used car prices are still up a whopping 31.9%.
 Demand for used cars has been sky-high throughout the pandemic as people sought alternatives to public transportation.
-Also hurting prices: new car production was hampered by a global chip shortage.
+Also hurting prices: new car production has been hampered by a global chip shortage.
+Prices for new cars continued to rise in August.

 The-CNN-Wire